samparkewolfe/Sound_Control/README.txt

 //ToDos

-Do routing for instrument outputs and sensor controlling.
-	Make on/off buttons for each sensor and synth.
-	Save CPU.
+Do another UI flow chart of all possible outcomes

+Go through UI with Nielsen’s Heuristics.

+Rename window 1

+Clean up files into subdirectories

+Have main automatically delete (the patcher) when closed

+Have main automatically open when generated

+rename main

+Spruce up UI of main

+Make multiple sessions be able to be generated and run at once

+Visualisation of the training data.

 Better instruments.

-Order We Will Rock You!
+Order We Will Rock You?

 Make camera automatically choose webcam.

-Granulator parameters better.

-Visualisation of the training data.

 Saving and opening of training data.

-Develop more methods of making music.

-Expand on making sure the interface is very easy.